watertap-org/watertap/docs/technical_reference/unit_models/Biploar_electrodialysis_0D.rst

 Bipolar electrodialysis, an electrochemical separation technology, has primarily been used to generate acids and bases from waste salts produced in water purification.
 By providing in-situ access to valuable raw materials bipolar membranes can significantly reduce the total cost of the operation.
-This cell stack is shown in Figure 1 with **basate** and **acidate** channels, that produce base and acid respectively.
+This cell stack is shown in Figure 1 with **basic** and **acidic** channels, that produce base and acid respectively.
 More overview of the bipolar electrodialysis technology can be found in the *References*.